 should be maintained at between 40-55 % relative humidity throughout the year, which equates to normal living conditions.

-Small digital shelf top type hygrometers can be purchased for about $25.00 at most any hardware store and is used to monitor both room temperature and relative humidity levels within the room areas.
+A small digital shelf top type hygrometer can be purchased for about $25.00 at most any hardware store and is used to monitor both room temperature and relative humidity levels within the room areas.

 Our Website Visitor Statistics indicate that 86% of people that visit our Website purchase their Flooring from us.
 Thank you!
 Provided by Live-Stats Inc.